Roger Federer

 Federer and Stan Wawrinka led the Switzerland Davis Cup team to their first title in 2014, following their Olympic doubles gold victory at the 2008 Beijing Olympics.
 He also won a silver medal in singles at the 2012 London Olympics, finishing runner-up to Andy Murray.
 After a half-year hiatus in 2016 to recover from knee surgery, Federer returned to tennis, winning three more majors over the next two years, including the 2017 Australian Open over Nadal and a record eighth singles title at the 2017 Wimbledon Championships.
 At the 2018 Australian Open, Federer became the first man to win 20 major singles titles and shortly after the oldest ATP world No. 1 at the time, at age 36.
-In September 2022, he retired from professional tennis following the Laver Cup.
+In September 2022, he retired from professional tennis following an appearance at the Laver Cup.

 A versatile all-court player, Federer's grace on the court made him popular among tennis fans.
-Originally lacking self-control as a junior, he transformed his on-court demeanor to become well-liked for his graciousness, winning a record 13 Stefan Edberg Sportsmanship Awards, a record 19 consecutive ATP Fans' Favourite awards from 2003 to 2021, and a joint-record five Laureus World Sportsman of the Year awards.
+Originally lacking self-control as a junior, he transformed his on-court demeanor to become well-liked for his graciousness, winning a record 13 Stefan Edberg Sportsmanship Awards and a record 19 consecutive ATP Fans' Favourite awards from 2003 to 2021, Federer was awarded the Laureus World Sports Sportsman of the Year a joint record five times and was twicenamed one of Times 100 Most Influential People in the World in 2007 and 2018.

 Outside of competition, Federer played an instrumental role in the creation of the Laver Cup team competition.
-He is also an active philanthropist.
-He established the Roger Federer Foundation, which targets impoverished children in southern Africa, and has raised funds in part through the Match for Africa exhibition series.
-By the end of his career, Federer was routinely one of the top-ten highest-paid athletes in any sport, and ranked first among all athletes with $100 million in endorsement income in 2020.
-In August 2025, estimates published by Forbes indicated that Federer, with a net worth of $1.1 billion, boosted by his minority stake in Swiss shoe and apparel brand On, had become the seventh billionaire athlete in history.
+He is also an active philanthropist, having established the Roger Federer Foundation, which targets impoverished children in southern Africa, and raising funds in part through the Match for Africa exhibition series.
+By the end of his career, Federer was listed by Forbes as one of the world's ten highest-paid athletes 12 times and ranked first among all athletes with $100 million in endorsement income in 2020.
+Boosted by his minority stake in Swiss shoe and apparel brand On, he became the seventh billionaire athlete in history in 2025.
+As of August 2026, Forbes estimates Federer's net worth at $1.1 billion.